In receipt of tax credits

 - All of the statistics below concern households in receipt of tax credits over and above the (non-means tested) family element.

-Tax credits are a form of means-tested benefit for working families.
-In April 2003, the Working Tax Credit (WTC) and Child Tax Credit (CTC) replaced the Working Families Tax Credit (WFTC) and Disabled Person's Tax Credit (DPTC).
+Tax credits are a form of means-tested benefit for working households.
+In April 2003, the Working Tax Credit (WTC) and Child Tax Credit (CTC) replaced the Working Families Tax Credit (WFTC) and Disabled Person’s Tax Credit (DPTC).
 These, in turn, had been introduced in 1999 to replace Family Credit (FC) and Disability Working Allowance (DWA).

 To allow comparisons both over time and between groups, the number of families in receipt of tax credits needs to be divided by the size of the total population.
 However, there are no population estimates for the total number of working-age families.
 As a proxy, the total estimated number of working-age households is used as the denominator in all the graphs (see the page on households, families and benefit units for a discussion of the differences between ‘households’ and ‘families’).

 The first graph shows the number of working families in receipt of tax credits (and their equivalents in previous years), expressed as a proportion of the total number of working-age households.

 The second graph and map show, for the latest year, how the proportion varies by local authority.

 The third graph shows, for the latest year, how the proportion in Wales compares with the rest of the United Kingdom.

 Care has been taken to ensure that the data is on a like-for-like basis.
 In particular:

 - The data from 2003 onwards is total recipients of either WTC or CTC in the stated month excluding both those just receiving the family element of CTC and those who are out of work.